BYLAWS OF MOUNTAIN VIEW COUNTRY CLUB, INC.

 Subject to the provisions of Section 4 of Article VII, a member may withdraw from the Club by resignation in writing.

-The membership of any member shall cease automatically after that member shall be in default in the payment of dues, fees, assessments or other charges for a period of one year.
+The membership of any member shall automatically cease and be canceled at the end of the Club’s fiscal year if that member shall at that date be in default in the payment of any initiation fee, dues or assessment.

 Upon the death of a member, the surviving spouse of the member shall be eligible to retain whatever membership status the surviving spouse held prior to such death.